On the night before the 2021-2022 school year will begin...

 It pushed me mentally to a breaking point.
 One of my sons told me that he was miserable.
 I had to say, over and over, "I know this sucks.
 I wish it weren't like this.
 We just have to get through it."

 So frankly, I don't care what they absorbed or didn't absorb in the way of schoolwork last year.
 We survived, as a family of five people home close to 100% of the time for a year.
 My kids listened to the morning news and heard daily reports about Covid, masks, the progress of vaccines, and the polarization of the country.

 They watched their parents struggle but also adapt.
 When things weren't going well, we made changes, like turning our living room into a classroom.

-Though the pandemic still ranges, our lives are much different now.
+Though the pandemic still rages, our lives are much different now.
 We know more than we did in the beginning.
 Our county is well-vaccinated so Covid feels like less of a threat, even among unvaccinated kids.
 We feel relatively safe doing outdoor activities.
-My kids learned that bad things — hard things — don’t always last forever.
+My kids that bad things — hard things — don't always last forever.